 And like anything when it comes to your health, these five signs that my SIBO was gone may not be the same for you.
 You may still be experiencing these issues even if you don’t have SIBO.
 Or your SIBO symptoms may have been completely different than mine.
-Always work with a trusted medical professional before treating or stopping treatment for any medical condition.

 Sign #1 My SIBO Was Gone: FODMAPs Didn’t Cause Symptoms

 When I had SIBO, FODMAP containing foods gave me the worst symptoms.
 I’m talking fatigue, bloating, gas, pain and cramping, it was awful.

 FODMAPs are a group of foods that contain short-chain carbohydrates that your gut bacteria feed off of.

 These foods are often a problem in people with a bacterial overgrowth, like in SIBO, because the bacteria are now located in the Small Intestine where digestion takes place.
 And are now eating those short-chain carbohydrates way earlier in the digestive process than they’re supposed to.
 A phenomenon that causes many of the symptoms of SIBO and IBS.

 Many people, myself included, find huge symptom relief from SIBO or other gut issues when going on a low-FODMAP diet.

 So, when I was finally able to eat as many FODMAP containing foods as I wanted, that was a huge sign that my SIBO was gone!

 Being able to tolerate FODMAPs again, even when I didn’t have SIBO did take some time.
 I had been restricting these foods for about two years.
 So as you can imagine, my body had basically forgotten how to digest them properly.